tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 </details>
 <details>
 <summary>Scaling Feature Data</summary>
 In our prevoius example, we converted feature data to binary to avoid introducing bias into the model.
-For the same reason, we should scale data that has large numerical variance between features, so that all features are initiall weighted the same.
-For example, let's suppose that our country dataframe also includes average number of children, average life expectancy, and average salary by country:
+For the same reason, we should scale data that has large numerical variance between features, so that all features are weighted the same.
+For example, let's suppose that our country DataFrame also includes average number of children, average life expectancy, and average salary by country.
+Average number of children is a very small number compared to average life expectancy, which is a very small number compared to average salary by country.
+These values vary greatly and need to be scaled, because the higher numbers will automatically be read in with more weight bias

 ![country_df4](Images/country_df4.PNG)

-These values vary greatly.
-If you were using these values in a model, the higher numbers would automatically be read in with more weight bias.
-That is where scaling comes in!
 Using the `StandardScaler()` from scikit-learn, we will scale the data.
-First we instantiate the `.StandardScaler()` instance, then fit it to the data, then transform the data and show in a new DataFrame:
+First we instantiate the `.StandardScaler()` instance, then fit it to the data, then transform the data and show it in a new DataFrame:

 ```python
 data_scaler = StandardScaler()
 data_scaler.fit(df)
 data_scaled = data_scaler.transform(df)
 ```
 The new DataFrame shows the scaled data in place of the former values.
-Now all the values standardized:
+Now all the values are standardized:

 ![country_df5](Images/country_df5.PNG)